edamla/mediterraneanagency/_books/2021-09-01-we-are-hanging-out.md

 white!”
-If the people around you in the environment you entered are handcuffs on your wrist, weight on your soul, darkness in your heart, the things spo- ken are a chain around your neck, the sins com- mitted become shackles on your feet, then you are “hanging out” in the devil’s place.
+If the people around you in the environment you entered are handcuffs on your wrist, weight on your soul, darkness in your heart, the things spoken are a chain around your neck, the sins committed become shackles on your feet, then you are
+“hanging out” in the devil’s place.
 So, how about you?
 Where and with whom are you hanging out?